mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 ### Application contexes

-We today run the application in multiple contexes (as presented by GitLab.com):
+We today run the application in multiple contexts (as presented by GitLab.com):

 - Git nodes running Puma serving only internal API for `ssh/git pull/push` authorization
 - Web nodes running Puma serving all Rails controllers